Develop skills as a teacher or community musician by taking one of more of the following Professional Development options at postgraduate level.

-These optional modules the opportunity for you to either apply for one of our established placement opportunities during which you will gain practical experience in an educational or community context, or to devise your own.
-Examples of established placements run in conjunction with the Pedagogy Department include:
+These optional modules offer the opportunity for you to either apply for one of our established placement opportunities during which you will gain practical experience in an educational or community context, or to devise your own.
+Examples of established placements which run in conjunction with the Pedagogy Department include:

 - a teaching placement with Services for Education Music Service where you spend time both observing and teaching and receive ongoing feedback to help you further develop your skills, lesson planning and preparation.

 - for string players - being a member of the ARCO scheme – teaching young musicians in Soweto via video conferencing.

 - taking on the role of mentor at Royal Birmingham Conservatoire’s Junior Department.

 - undertaking an traineeship position within the Learning and Participation Department of the City of Birmingham Symphony Orchestra.

 - being involved in a large project (or several small projects) within Royal Birmingham Conservatoire’s own Learning and Participation Department.

 Research in Pedagogy

 If you are interested in undertaking pedagogical research at taught Masters level it is possible to do so via the following modules: